NPotokin/NPotokin/README.md

 🤔 Who would have ever imagined frontend would be so interesting!

 ## About me:
-Coming from Academia, Oil&Gas Rigs and Legal Cannabis Cultivation, I bring diverse experience, can-do attitude and fun!
+Coming from Academic Research, Oil&Gas Rigs and Legal Cannabis Cultivation, I bring diverse experience, can-do attitude and fun!

 ## Languages and tools: